Lucas-Wong99/expense-tracker/README.md

 Click on "api"

-## Environment Variables IN VSCODE
+## Environment Variables in VS Code

 Click "New file" icon to the right of "EXPENSE-TRACKER..."